digitallyinduced/ihp/UPGRADE.md

     ```

     Now you can start your project as usual with `./start`.

+    If you've been using a release candidate before, you need to run `nix-store --gc` before.
+Otherwise nix might use the cached release candidate.

 3. **Fix Type Errors:**
     You might see some type errors after upgrading.
 Here's how to fix them: